tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

   * `conda install -c bioconda flash2 `
   * `conda install -c bioconda minimap2`

-* Make sure all the available scripts (except for the WDL itself) are in a folder called scripts in the working directory where the Cromwell and Womtool .jars are present
+* Make sure all the available scripts (except for the WDL itself) are in a folder called scripts in the working directory where the Cromwell and Womtool `.jar`s are present

 ## Running the WDL
 * Validate the file